koka-lang/koka/readme.md

 Koka is a strongly typed functional-style language with effect types and handlers.

-* The core of Koka consists of a small set of well-studied language features, like first-class functions, a higher-rank polymorphic type- and effect system, algebraic data types, and effect handlers.
+* The core of Koka consists of a small set of well-studied language features, like first-class functions, a polymorphic type- and effect system, algebraic data types, and effect handlers.
+Each of these is composable and avoid the addition of “special” extensions by being as general as possible.
 * Koka tracks the (side) _effects_ of every function in its type, where pure and effectful computations are distinguished.
 The precise effect typing gives Koka _rock-solid